tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 The main point I'm trying to make here is this: **virtually all protocols are basically degenerate forms of RPC**.
-To paraphrase [Greenspun](http://en.wikipedia.org/wiki/Greenspun's_tenth_rule), all sufficiently complicated network protocols end up redoing compression, security, authentication, framing, serialization, negotiation/versioning, discovery, you name it (*Filiba's Eleventh Rule*).
+To paraphrase [Greenspun](http://en.wikipedia.org/wiki/Greenspun's_tenth_rule), all sufficiently complicated network protocols end up redoing compression, security, authentication, framing, serialization, negotiation / versioning, discovery, you name it (*Filiba's Eleventh Rule*).
 This observation has brought me to the conclusion that doing network programming at the "byte level" is wrong, and that a **general-purpose RPC layer** is the **right primitive** for this.